-Yasiel Puig Blasts 4th Home Run in 2 Games vs. Cardinals
+Yasiel Puig Blasts 5th Home Run in 2 Games vs. Cardinals

-Los Angeles Dodgers outfielder Yasiel Puig hit two home runs against the St. Louis Cardinals Saturday, giving him four homers over the past two days.
+Los Angeles Dodgers outfielder Yasiel Puig hit three home runs in a road game against the St. Louis Cardinals on Saturday, giving him five homers over the past two days.

-After hitting a pair of home runs in a 3-0 win over the Cards Friday, Puig went yard in the fourth and fifth innings Saturday.
+After hitting a pair of home runs in a 3-0 win over the Cards Friday, Puig went yard in the fourth, fifth and eighth innings Saturday.

 As seen in the following video courtesy of Fox Sports: MLB, Puig's second homer Saturday was a three-run bomb that extended L.A.'s lead to 8-4: